Dear Fellow Alcohol Flushers,

 - Alcohol Flush Reaction - (i.e. Asian Flush or Asian Glow)

 - What Can Trigger Asian Glow?

 If you suffer from Asian flush, Asian glow, alcohol flush reaction or whatever you want to call it, you’ll know exactly how embarrassing it is.

 You’re not alone.
-With over 30% of Asians and a notable percentage of non-Asians experiencing a red face from alcohol, the problem is widespread and relatively understudied.
+With a large percentage of Asians and a notable percentage of non-Asians experiencing a red face from alcohol, the problem is widespread and relatively understudied.

 We asked Jeik, a member of the SRQ Labs team, what it was like the first time he experienced the Asian glow: